 While Expedia allows you to book both your flights and hotel in the same website, other sites like Agoda are exclusively for hotel and resort bookings.
 Sure, it may be a little inconvenient to book your hotel separately from your flights, but depending on your credit card, this might end up rewarding you more.
 Here are some examples:

-The UOB PRVI Miles Card earns you 10 Miles for every $1 spent on Kaligo, and 6 Miles for every $1 spent on hotels on Expedia.
-With this card, you can even get 8% off bookings on Hotels.com
+The UOB PRVI Miles Card earns you 10 Miles for every $1 spent on Kaligo, and 6 Miles for every $1 spent on hotels on Expedia and Agoda.
+If you’re a visa cardmember, you’ll also enjoy VIP privileges such as automatic room upgrades etc, at over 900 prestigious hotels like Mandarin Oriental and Park Hyatt.

-The DBS Altitude Card earns you 10 Miles for every $1 spent on Kaligo (notice a trend here?), and 3 Miles for every $1 spend on online hotel bookings, including Agoda and Expedia and even Airbnb!
+The DBS Altitude Card earns you 13 Miles for every $1 spent on Kaligo, and 3 Miles for every $1 spend on online hotel bookings, including Agoda and Expedia and even Airbnb!

 3. Use a credit card that rewards you for spending overseas